Kryohi/CompPhys2018/README.md

 # CompPhys2018

-Megafolder with all the projects assigned by prof. Pederiva for the course Fisica Computazionale in the year 2018.
+Megafolder with all the projects assigned for the Fisica Computazionale UniTN course in the year 2018.

-Made by humans with love.
+Made by humans with love (and a lot of sweat).